-If isolation is an issue for your loved one, moving them into a senior living community can achieve many benefits.
+If isolation is an issue for your family member, life at a senior living community can help.
 There are plenty of opportunities to socialize, plus several scheduled activities or events to choose from, allowing them to spend their days the way they want to.
-Assisted living facilities also often have scheduled shuttle transportation, so they can get help running errands, going to the doctor, and picking up prescriptions.
+Assisted living communities also often have scheduled shuttle transportation, so they can get help running errands, going to the doctor and picking up prescriptions.

 Untidy Living Conditions

-An unkempt or odorous living space may be a sign that it's time for assisted living.
-When a senior gets to the point of being unable to vacuum floors, take out the trash, wash dishes, or handle other essential tasks, he or she might need extra assistance with other daily responsibilities, too.
-Chances are, seniors who are unable to pick up after themselves and take care of their homes also struggle with preparing healthy meals or even remembering to eat.
+An unkempt living space may be a sign that it’s time for assisted living.
+When a person gets to the point of being unable to vacuum floors, take out the trash, wash dishes or handle other essential tasks, they might need extra assistance with other daily responsibilities, too.
+Chances are, people who are unable to pick up after themselves and take care of their homes also struggle with preparing healthy meals or even remembering to eat.

 Poor Hygiene or Disheveled Appearance

-For seniors, changes in hygiene is a common problem that may stem from a decline in vision, a cognitive issue, or depression.
-If your previously tidy and put-together loved one begins to wear soiled clothing or has an unpleasant body odor, it could be an indication that he or she is unable to bathe or do laundry.
+Changes in hygiene are a common symptom that may stem from a decline in vision, arthritis, a cognitive issue or depression.
+If your previously tidy and put-together family member begins to wear soiled clothing or has an unpleasant body odor, it could be an indication that they are unable to bathe or do laundry.

 Recognizable Weight Loss

-According to the National Council on Aging (NCOA), over 10 million seniors are at risk of hunger, and about 10 percent of adults experience malnutrition.
-If your loved one becomes visibly thinner than usual, this could be caused by a lack of nutrition, a lack of eating, or a serious medical issue.
+According to the National Council on Aging (NCOA), over 10 million older adults are at risk of hunger, and about 10 percent of adults experience malnutrition.
+If your family member becomes visibly thinner than usual, this could be caused by poor nutrition, a lack of eating or a serious medical issue.

 In an assisted living community, staff prepare all meals for the residents, so they don’t have to worry about the chore of cooking or cleaning.
-Oftentimes, facilities can also help bring residents to the dining room or remind them of scheduled meal times.
+Staff can also help escort residents to the dining room or remind them of scheduled mealtimes.
 They can even help residents with eating and ensure that any medical issues causing weight loss are being addressed appropriately.

-So, when is the right time for assisted living?
-If you recognize one or more of these signs in your loved one, consult with a doctor to determine which type of senior living solution can provide the level of care they require.
+If you recognize one or more of these signs in your family member, consult with a doctor to determine which living option can provide the level of care they require.

-*Assisted living is called personal care in select states.
+*Assisted living is called personal care or supportive living in some states.